Crisp and buttery on the outside, fluffy on the inside, homemade waffles are a breakfast (or a dinner!) for which my entire family cheers.

 Cheddar Chive Waffles are yet another “must try” waffle on my list of best waffle recipes.
 Served with a fried egg and sausage gravy, they’re a hearty and delicious comfort food meal.

-One of the joys of making waffles is all the different ways you can top them.
+One of the joys of making waffles is the many different ways that you can top these waffles!
 The same waffle recipe may taste entirely different depending on what you choose to top them with and that, for me, is part of the fun.

 I’ve been making my grandmother’s Homemade Waffle Sauce for years and it’ll always have a special place in my heart (and in my kitchen).
 This sauce is delicious on a waffle on its own or alongside fruit and nuts.